redbrick/open-governance/documents/Constitution.md

 **6.18** The Webmaster is also tasked with advising and assisting other clubs and societies in their endeavours to publicise themselves on the web.

-**6.19** The Helpdesk's role is to answer the system-related questions of the Society's membership, and to detail, organise, and implement beneficial tutorials for the Members.
+**6.19** The Helpdesk role is to answer the system-related questions of the Society's membership, and to detail, organise, and implement beneficial tutorials for the Members.

 **6.20** The Events Officer shall have the responsibility of organising all receptions and events held by the Society.

-**6.21** First Year Liaison Officer shall work with the Committee to make the Society more accessible for first year students.
+**6.21** The First Year Representative shall work with the Committee to make the Society more accessible for first year students.
 As part of this they will work closely with the Events Officers, Public Relations Officer and Helpdesk where applicable.

 **6.22** The Ordinary Member shall be an assisting figure within the Society.
 They shall be be involved in assisting other Committee Members in their duties and the organisation and running of events.

-**6.23** The Graphics Design Officer (GDO) shall be responsible for the design and creation of art assets for events and promotional materials.
+**6.23** The Graphics Design Officer shall be responsible for the design and creation of art assets for events and promotional materials.
 They shall also liaise with the Events Officer(s), PRO and Secretary in the commissioning and distribution of said materials.

 **6.24** The Committee shall endeavour to meet weekly during term time, at which a majority of the Committee must attend.